top of page

 However, the payback system varies by the cost of the equipment, labor, and grid electricity and whether the homeowner can take advantage of solar incentives.
 For example, in areas of Michigan with higher electricity costs, the solar payback period will be shorter.

-The average residential electricity rate in Michigan was 19.06 cents per kilowatt hour (kWh) as of October 2023, and the average household uses 953 kWh of power each month.
+The average residential electricity rate in Michigan was 19.67 cents per kilowatt hour (kWh) as of August 2024, and the average household uses 953 kWh of power each month.
 But these stats vary throughout the state and by household.
-Also, if future electricity costs increase rapidly, this will decrease the payback period.
+Also, if future electricity costs increase rapidly, this will decrease the payback period of solar panels in Michigan.

-There are several solar incentives in Michigan that make solar power more affordable.
+Several solar incentives in Michigan make solar power more affordable.

 National Incentives

 The U.S. government offers a federal tax credit for 30% of the total solar system cost, known as the investment tax credit (ITC), and Michigan residents are eligible.
-The ITC takes into account the total cost of the system, including equipment, labor, and additional expenses such as solar batteries.
+The ITC takes into account the total cost of solar panels in Michigan, including equipment, labor, and additional expenses such as solar batteries.

 For residential solar, the home must be a primary residence or vacation property, and the homeowner must own the solar system (not lease it).
 Also, the homeowner must have a sufficient tax liability with the IRS to take advantage of the federal solar tax credit.
 Likewise, businesses can take advantage of the tax credit and write-offs.